Best Automated Network Diagram Tool (2026): 13 Compared

 Why Pricing Models Matter

 Most teams need both monitoring and documentation.
-The question isn't whether to buy a monitoring tool.
-It's whether your documentation needs to be bundled into it.
+The question isn't whether to buy a monitoring tool, it's whether your documentation should be priced like one.

 Full Comparison

-ToolProduct name and link to vendor siteDiscoveryProtocols used to find devices and map connectionsServicesNo No service awareness
+ToolProduct name and link to vendor siteDiscoveryProtocols used to find devices and map connectionsNetwork ViewsWhich topology views the tool produces from discovery.

 Basic Common port detection